MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 10. From the **Fields** pane, drag the **Product \| Category** field into the **Filter On This Page** well/area.

+**Note* You will need to reorder the items in the filter box to match the image in the lab guide.**

 11. Inside the filter card, at the top-right, click the arrow to collapse the card.

 	![Picture 58](Linked_image_Files/07-design-report-in-power-bi-desktop_image45.png)